Psychology of social class: Conceptions of self

 Supporting the idea that social class is a cultural identity, beyond differences in structural resources and individual skills, people from lower social class backgrounds also experience cultural barriers that maintain social-class disparities.
 In the United States, different social class contexts foster different cultural models of self.
 Due to fewer financial resources, greater environmental constraints, and fewer opportunities for choice, working-class or low social class contexts tend to foster an interdependent model of self.
 To effectively navigate these contexts, low-social class individuals must rely on and work together with others for material assistance and support.
 In contrast, middle-class or higher-social class contexts provide greater access to economic capital and more opportunities for choice, fostering an independent model of self.
 To be effective in these contexts they must learn to influence others, challenge the status quo, and express their own personal interests.

+In addition to shaping cultural models of self, socioeconomic status (SES) also influences self-concept stability.
+Research has shown that lower-SES individuals tend to adapt to situational demands and have more context-dependent self-concepts, while higher-SES individuals experience greater autonomy forming a more stable self-concept that remains consistent across different contexts.
+This stability has been linked to higher well-being through observed greater life satisfaction and lower anxiety.

 Although both models of self can be highly useful, U.S. gateway institutions (e.g. higher education) tend to prioritize independence as the cultural ideal.
 In higher education, arguably one of the most important gateways to social mobility, administrators and educators often enact an independent model of self when making assumptions about how students should be motivated, learn, and interact with others.
 Students are expected to express their personal preferences, pave their own paths, and challenge norms and rules.
 Research suggests that when people from working class backgrounds enter institutions that prioritize independence, they face a cultural mismatch.
 Experiencing cultural mismatch can lead people from working class backgrounds to feel uncomfortable enacting the independent behaviors required to gain access to gateway institutions.
 For example, students from working class backgrounds are unlikely to apply to selective universities, feel uncomfortable separating themselves from their families and communities, and are more reluctant to pursue paths to organizational power when doing so requires self-interested behavior.
 Even when these students do gain admission to these institutions, the cultural mismatch that they face can impede on their opportunity to succeed.
-When individuals’ cultural norms are not included in institutions, they feel uncomfortable and less often perform up to their potential.
+When individuals' cultural norms are not included in institutions, they feel uncomfortable and less often perform up to their potential.
 Additionally, displaying interdependent behaviors such as humility, instead of independent behaviors such as confidence, leads to more negative performance evaluations.